-IF WE FAIL TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS OR SECURE RIGHTS TO PATENTS OF OTHERS, THE VALUE OF THOSE RIGHTS WOULD DIMINISH
+WE MAY FAIL TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS OR SECURE RIGHTS TO THIRD-PARTY PATENTS

 Our success will depend in part on our ability and the abilities of our licensors to obtain patent protection for our products, methods, processes and other technologies to preserve our trade secrets, and to operate without infringing the proprietary rights of third parties.
-If we or our partners are unable to adequately protect or enforce our intellectual property rights for our products, methods, processes and other technologies, the value of the drug candidates that we license to derive revenue would diminish.
-Additionally, if our products, methods, processes and other technologies infringe the proprietary rights of other parties, we could incur substantial costs.
-To date, the U.S. Patent and Trademark Office has issued to us nine U.S. patents for our various inventions.
-We have filed additional patent applications and provisional patent applications with the U.S. Patent and Trademark Office.
-We have filed a number of corresponding foreign patent applications and intend to file additional foreign and U.S. patent applications, as appropriate.
+To date, we have been issued nine U.S. patents for our various inventions.
+Additional patent applications and provisional patent applications have been filed with the U.S. Patent and Trademark Office.
+We have filed certain corresponding foreign patent applications, as appropriate.
 We cannot assure you as to:

-- the degree and range of protection any patents will afford against competitors with similar products; - if and when patents will issue; or - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.
+- the degree and range of protection any patents will afford against competitors with similar products;

+- if and when patents will issue; - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications; - whether or not others will design around our patents or obtain access to our know-how; or - the extent to which we will be successful in avoiding any patents granted to others.

-If the U.S. Patent and Trademark Office upholds patents issued to others or if the U.S. Patent and Trademark Office grants patent applications filed by others, we may have to:
+If certain patents issued to others are upheld or if certain patent applications filed by others issue and are upheld, we may be:

-- obtain licenses or redesign our products or processes to avoid infringement; - stop using the subject matter claimed in those patents; or - pay damages.
+- required to obtain licenses or redesign our products or processes to avoid infringement; - prevented from practicing the subject matter claimed in those patents; or - required to pay damages.